 DAVID ROONEY (BM organ perf., Westminster) since 2001 does pipe making and much of our tonal finishing.
 He is in charge of our extensive service business.
 David is also a professional organist.

 AARON TELLERS (BS in bus. adm.
 Gannon U) is the fifth generation member of his distinguished Erie, PA, organ building family.
 With the NOC since 2007, he excels in building any complex organ parts and elegant wiring.

 MARY BETH DIGENOVA accompanied various choirs before getting her BS (Mech.
 Eng. and Music) from MIT.
 After a brief stint in aerospace, her love of music led her to be a voicer and all-round organ builder with us.

 THE NOACK TEAM is excited that Didier is now taking Fritz’s place leading the firm with enthusiasm and a wealth of experience and new ideas, while Fritz will still be assisting with tonal design and voicing.

-The Noack Organ Company, Inc., is a member firm of the APOBA, Associated Pipe Organ Builders of America and the International Society of Organ Builders ISO, of which Fritz Noack was elected president in 2000.
+The Noack Organ Company, Inc., is a member firm of the the International Society of Organ Builders ISO, of which Fritz Noack was elected president from 2000 to 2006.